Copy Editing – a Guide for Authors

 Above is a basic misspelling.

-Number three is an instruction to the typesetter to note that this is the end of a chapter and so to start a new page.
+- An instruction to the typesetter to note that this is the end of a chapter and so to start a new page.

-Number 2 shows to delete ‘chained’ and replace with ‘chains shackling her’.
+- Delete ‘chained’ and replace with ‘chains shackling her’.

 Copy Editing Marks

 Here’s a handy reference list of copy editing marks: